 Refinancing — If you have good credit, you can apply for a private loan with a better interest rate or terms to pay off all of your current loans.
 You’ll need to choose between a fixed or variable rate of interest.
 A variable rate can start out lower but go up.
 An interest rate reduction of 2.5% on a typical dental school debt can save $70k.

-Laurel Road student loan refinancing for ADA members — ADA members can save thousands of dollars by refinancing their dental school loans with Laurel Road, a Division of Darien Rowayton Bank.
+Laurel Road student loan refinancing for ADA members — ADA members can save thousands of dollars by refinancing their dental school loans with Laurel Road.
 Laurel Road’s student loan consolidation/refinancing program, which ADA exclusively endorses, provides ADA members the opportunity to refinance existing federal and private student loans from undergraduate or graduate school at a 0.25% lower rate than Laurel Road’s already low rates.
 Visit laurelroad.com/ADA to view rates and apply.

 Loan consolidation — Consolidating combines multiple government-sponsored loans into one with a weighted average.
 It converts non-direct loans to direct (only direct loans are eligible for public service loan forgiveness).
 It can also increase the payment term to 30 years, which can cost more unless you actively pay it down sooner.